 - Using specific resources and strategies to support each child individually and in groups.

-- Checking on the progress of your child and identifying, planning and delivering any additional help your child may need in agreement with the SENCo (either Record of Concern stage or SEN register).
+- Checking on the progress of your child and identifying, planning and delivering any additional help your child may need in agreement with the SENCo (SEN support).

-- Writing SEN Support Plans for those children on the SEN register within their class, with input from the SENCo, and sharing and reviewing these with parents at least once each term (e.g. at parents’ evenings) and planning for the next term.
+- Writing SEN Support Plans for those children on the SEN register within their class and sharing and reviewing these with parents.

 - Developing the school’s SEND provision to make sure that all children get appropriate levels of support and high quality first class teaching.